Binge on riveting 'S-Town' podcast, but don't call it 'Serial 2'

 Welcome to 'Shittown'

-It all takes places in the town McLemore dubs "Shittown," a moniker that led to the podcast title.
+It all takes place in the town McLemore dubs "Shittown," a moniker that led to the podcast title.

 "So why don't I move?" he ponders to Reed at one point.
 "There's gotta be people in Fallujah or Beirut asking the same question.
 'Why the hell don't you get out of here, Hassan?'
 Hassan probably had a sand maze."